ways/BlueDo/README.md

 * Add "start minimized" as option in config
 * Check for bluetooth, disable controls if missing
-* Create snap package
 * Stop device scanning when minimized
 * Minimize to systray
+* "Open bluetooth settings"
+* Resume playback on "here"
+* Unmute on "here"
 * Unit tests

 ## For snap
-* get access to bluetoothctl
-* see if build config can be cut down
+* See if build config can be cut down
+* Theming doesn't work right (looks ugly)
-* install or get access to playerctl
+* Attempt to confine

 # Development docs